EDCD/EDMarketConnector/PLUGINS.md

 Disabled and enabled plugins are listed on the "Plugins" Settings tab

-## Glossary / Quick lookup

-TODO -- List of all functions / imports mentioned above with simple descriptions.

 ## Migration

 Starting with pre-release 3.5 EDMC uses Python **3.7**.
 The first full